Have you heard of PrOATS yet?

 You can also add in whatever other options you enjoy such as shredded coconut, milled flax, chia, you name it!

-Pairing a lean source of protein with a slow-digesting, low-glycemic complex carb such as oatmeal is a great way to stay fuller longer and also improve lean muscle mass as well as energy.
-And although I don’t tolerate a lot of carbs (especially grains), oats work really well for me when I include them with some protein.
+Pairing a lean source of plant-based protein with a slow-digesting, low-glycemic complex carb such as oatmeal is a great way to stay fuller longer and also improve lean muscle mass as well as energy.
+And although I don’t tolerate many wheat-based grains, oats work really well for me when I include them with some protein.

-I also love my green smoothies first thing in the day, but I have to say, these Lemon Cream Pie PrOATS have to be my new favorite breakfast (or even dessert!) recipe I’ve been enjoying for the spring season.
-So if you love the flavor of lemon as much as I do and prefer lighter oatmeal dishes that are also filling (as opposed to super heavy meals first thing in the day), this recipe is for you too! 🙂
+I also love my green smoothies, these Lemon Cream Pie PrOATS have to be my new favorite breakfast (or even dessert!) recipe this year.
+I’ve been enjoying them for the spring season, but they would also be just delightful in summer too.
+So, if you love the flavor of lemon as much as I do and prefer lighter oatmeal dishes that are also filling (as opposed to super heavy meals first thing in the day), this recipe is for you too! 🙂

-I prefer to use raw coconut flour to thicken my oats as I find coconut flour is my personal “superfood” for lowering my blood sugar levels, aiding in digestion, and it’s a great source of protein while being low in fat and carbs per serving.
-(It’s also great for those of us with a history of candida, depression, and thyroid issues too due to its unique nutritional profile and properties.)
-You could use flax or chia, but coconut flour really makes this dish taste much better in my humble option.
-It also gives these oats a naturally cakey flavor I just love!
+I’ve used raw coconut flour to thicken my oats; it’s one of my personal “superfoods” for lowering my blood sugar levels, aiding in digestion, and it’s a great source of protein while being low in fat and carbs per serving.
+It’s also great for those of us with a history of candida, depression, and thyroid issues too due to its unique nutritional profile and properties.

 Lemon Cream Pie PrOATS is like eating a lemon cream pie cupcake!:)